Notebook of Avon Reah Smith-Ryan, 1942-1945

 We are @ present receiving another batch of mail.
 A very mixed

-lot of old mail ranging from Sep 42 - Jan 43. so far I've had 3 -
+lot of old mail ranging from Sep.
+42 - Jan 43.
+So far I've had 3 -

-1 from Grace in Jan 43 & 2 from Carter in Oct 42 & Apr 43
+1 from Grace in Jan 43 & 2 from Mother in Oct 42 & Apr 43

-The Hapsan referred to above was NOT killed re [[?]]. [[?]]
+Pte Hopson referred to above was NOT killed or drowned.
+He

-was buried @ BLANKEDJARAN, SUMATRA.
+was buried @ BLANKEDJERAN, SUMATRA.

 A matter of some importance happened three days ago - A